Dyson0-ustc/Dyson0-ustc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧍‍♂️ Biography
-Hi, I am Xin Di (狄昕), a graduate student at the University of Science and Technology of China (USTC), working under the supervision of Prof. Zheng-Jun Zha, Associate Prof. Yang Cao, and Associate Prof. Yang Wang.
+Hi, I am Xin Di (狄昕), a Phd student at the University of Science and Technology of China (USTC), working under the supervision of Prof. Zheng-Jun Zha, Associate Prof. Yang Cao, and Associate Prof. Yang Wang.

 My research interests: include but are not limited to Burst Super-Resolution [BurstSR], Low-Level Vision, and Space-time Video Super-resolution [STVSR].